HWeber-tech/emp_proving_ground_v1/docs/roadmap.md

 # ROADMAP.md - EMP / Alphatrade

 > **North star:** human-tweakable parameters are bandaids.
-> We build an autonomous, instrument-agnostic trading system that reasons in **dimensionless units** (ticks, spreads, Ïƒ) and promotes models only through **hard, machine-readable gates**.
+> We build an autonomous, instrument-agnostic trading system that reasons in **dimensionless units** (ticks, spreads, σ) and promotes models only through **hard, machine-readable gates**.

 ---